Posted on 28 June 2019

 by MMNY Staff

-This program is co-sponsored by the Bronx Music Heritage Center, We Stay/Nos Quedamos Committee, Inc., Asociación Huerto y Cultura and the BX Collective.
+This program is produced by the Bronx Music Heritage Center, We Stay/Nos Quedamos Committee, Inc., Asociación Huerto y Cultura, the Bronx Council on the Arts and the Bronx Culture Collective.

 WHEN & WHERE:

 Meet your fellow parranda participants at El Coquí Casita and Community Garden, 414 E. 163rd Street at Melorse Avenue for a 6:00 PM departure.
 Take the 2/3 train to 3rd Avenue and 149th Street.
 The parranda will make its way east along 163rd Street and then cut down Brook Avenue, with stops at The Rock Garden, Latino Unidos and The Garden of Life, and will conclude at Rincón Criollo.
 The event runs until 8:30 PM.

 HOW TO JOIN:

 Just show up, and bring your own percussive instrument if you have one!